dev-jam/opensesame-plugin-experiment_manager/experiment_manager/experiment_manager.md

 of experiments in sequence (random or fixed order) and also it gives the possibility to give each experiment its own (different) backend.

+This plug-in has three options:
+- *Dummy mode* for testing experiments.
+- *Verbose mode* for testing experiments.
+- *Experiment file name* for Windows: hexadecimal or decimal value, for Linux: full path or port number.

 ## 2. LICENSE
 ----------